 Please note: ID cards are not transferable and library users are expected to comply with the Student Code of Conduct.

-If what you're eating disturbs other users (for example, foods that are smelly, greasy or noisy) we may ask you to move to another area or take it outside the Library.
-Remember to be thoughtful of others and leave your study space clean, putting all litter in the bins.
+If what you're eating disturbs other users (for example, foods that are smelly, greasy or noisy) we may ask you to move to the Library Cafe.
+Remember to be respectful of others and leave your study space clean, putting all litter in the bins.

-Take-outs and fast food must be eaten outside the Library.
-This includes take-outs from other food places on campus.
 If you are looking for somewhere to eat, the Campus Catering page lists all the food catering outlets on campus and their opening hours.
-The Quad /The Reef in Southlands or Digby Diner are the closest places to the Library to eat your takeaways and hot foods.

 If you want to know more about what is expected from you and what you can expect from us, look at our Library Code of Conduct pdf.